ericrenone/Adaptive-Gain-Control-Learning/README.md

 - **Hardware-Native Efficiency** – Implemented in Q-format integer arithmetic, reducing power consumption by 10–30× compared to floating-point systems.
 - **Provable Variance Suppression** – Reduces steady-state variance (RMSE) by ~2.3× relative to constant-gain methods.
 - **Geometric Optimality** – Approximates Riemannian Natural Gradient flow, ensuring coordinate invariance under smooth reparameterization.
-- **Harmonic-Inspired Stability** – Conceptually informed by harmonic analysis ideas for variance suppression and smooth updates.
+- **Stability-Inspired Design** – Adaptive gain and unit-norm projection provide smooth, bounded updates without overfitting.

 ---

 ## 🧠 Theoretical Foundations

-DPFAE is grounded in four pillars of mathematical inspiration:
+DPFAE is grounded in three pillars of mathematical inspiration:

 1. **Information Geometry**
    The parameter space is treated as a **statistical manifold** \((M, g, \nabla)\).
 Using the **Fisher-Rao metric**, the optimization path respects the true curvature of the data distribution (Čencov’s Theorem).